 Which online guitar lessons are right for me?

 It’s also a good idea to think about the sort of lessons you need, so you need to be clear - and honest - about what level you are at.
-The good news is that there is an abundance of programmes to cater for players of all abilities – especially the beginners.
+The good news is that there is an abundance of program to cater for players of all abilities – especially the beginners.
 This is crucial.
-We’d be inclined to say that how a guitar lessons site tailors its teaching for beginners is a bell-weather for how effective the programme is likely to be for players at any level.
+We’d be inclined to say that how a guitar lessons site tailors its teaching for beginners is a bell-weather for how effective the program is likely to be for players at any level.

-Only you can say what sort of lessons you need, but if you’re thinking of taking the plunge, then think hard on the areas that you want to improve on and see what options are available for that.
+Only you can say what sort of lessons you need, but if you’re thinking of taking the plunge, then think hard about the areas that you want to improve on and see what options are available.
 Finding the time to practise can be an issue, too, which is why providers such as Fender Play deliver bite-sized lessons via an easy-to-navigate app, so you can learn a song or a riff one day, and then get back at it when you next have some free time.

 When it comes to online guitar lessons teaching, delivery is everything.
 Are the videos in HD?
 Are there split-screens so you can see what’s going on with both the fretting and the picking hand?
 Does the platform provide animated tab?
 These are the sort of features that can demystify the lesson.
 The best sites will be available on apps for mobile and tablet, too, with downloadable materials so you can access the lessons on the go.

 Can I get free online guitar lessons?